-Everyone from the descendants of Scandinavian emigrants to lovers of landscapes and culture will enjoy the Viking Homelands Cruise.
+From the descendants of Scandinavian emigrants to lovers of landscapes and culture, everyone will enjoy the Viking Homelands Cruise.
 This magnificent two-week cruise takes cruisers to the southern coasts of Scandinavia and around the Baltic Sea, one of the best cruise destinations in the world.
 You’ll discover and explore the ancient homelands of the Vikings, stopping at gorgeous cities and gliding along majestic coastlines.

 Viking Ocean Cruises is renowned for its immersive cruises.
 The Viking Homelands Cruise, too, is all about experiences, about exploring a new destination in depth and in all its aspects.
 From cooking classes and cultural attractions to guided tours and hiking excursions, a Viking cruise centers on its very destinations, including its cuisine, history, music and art.

 On board the ship, you can learn about important historical features of the destinations you’ll visit.
-At the Viking Homelands Cruise, a so-called Viking Resident Historian offers three different lectures, of all which come highly recommended: the Hanseatic League, the Vikings, and Imperial Russia.
+At the Viking Homelands Cruise, a so-called Viking Resident Historian offers no fewer than five different lectures, of all which come highly recommended: the Hanseatic League, the Vikings, Imperial Russia, the Bayeux Tapestry, and the History of Germany.
+This sort of in-depth lectures is exactly what Viking Ocean Cruises is about, getting to know and immersing yourself into local or regional cultures and history.

 Viking Homelands Cruise Itinerary

 The Viking Homeland Cruise is a 15-day one-way scenic cruise from Stockholm, Sweden to Bergen, Norway.
-On the way, you’ll loop around the Baltic Sea and visit some of Europe’s most iconic and beautiful historic cities, such as Copenhagen, St. Petersburg, Helsinki and Tallinn.
+On the way, you’ll loop around the Baltic Sea and visit some of Europe’s most iconic and beautiful historic cities, such as Helsinki, St. Petersburg, Tallinn, Berlin, and Copenhagen.

 Below is a brief overview of the days and their respective ports.
 Note that there are various optional activities, excursions and tours available in each port.